ReVanced/revanced-manager/docs/2_4_settings.md

 - ### 🧬 Sources

-  Override the API and change the source of ReVanced Patches.
+  Override the API and change the source of ReVanced Patches and Integrations.

-- ### 🧪 Experimental ReVanced Patches support
+- ### 🧪 Experimental patches support

   Lift application version constraints from ReVanced Patches.
 This allows you to patch any version of an application, even if the patch is not explicitly compatible with it.

-- ### 🧑‍🔬 Experimental universal support
+- ### 🧑‍🔬 Experimental universal patches support

-  This will show or hide ReVanced Patches, which are not meant for any application in particular but rather for all applications but may not work on all applications.
+  This will show or hide applications that don't have particular patches made for them, but which can be patched with the universal patches.
+The universal patches may not work on all applications.

-- ### 🔑 Export, import or delete keystore
+- ### 🔑 Export, Import, and Delete keystore

   Manage the keystore used to sign patched applications.
+This is useful if you want to uninstall the ReVanced Manager but want to save the keystore.

+- ### Delete temporary files

+  Deletes unnecessary files.
+Useful for fixing some issues.

-- ### 📄 Export, import or reset ReVanced Patches selection
+- ### 📄 Export, Import, and Reset patches selection

   Manage the ReVanced Patches selection.
 This is useful if you want to share your ReVanced Patches selection with others or reset it to the default selection.